A new coupling mechanism between two graphene electron waveguides for ultrafast switching: Coupled mode theory of graphene electron waveguide

-In our model, we assume that a quantum well can be created at the interface between the graphene and GaAs.
-Thus the electrons in the graphene waveguides are confined along the $x$-direction, while they are unbounded in the $y$-direction.
+In our model, we assume that a quantum well is created at the interface between the graphene and GaAs.
+The electrons in the graphene waveguides are confined along with the $x$-direction, and they unbounded in the $y$-direction.
 The total electron wave function is the superposition of all possible quantum eigenstates.
-We make the notations $\Psi_1(x,y)$($\Psi_2(x,y)$) as the electron wave function of source (drain) graphene waveguide, which are written as
+We make the notations $\Psi_1(x,y)$($\Psi_2(x,y)$) as the electron wave function of source (drain) graphene waveguide, which is written as